Orient Heights Station

 The station was closed to MBTA patrons on March 23, 2013, with Blue Line trains running through the station.
 The shutdown allowed for the demolition and subsequent reconstruction of the pedestrian bridge and the station platforms and canopies.
 The station was reopened with full accessibility on November 26, 2013.

 The contractor recently completed the train operations building and continues work in other non-public areas such as the traction power substation and the signal tower.
-Construction work in these areas and additional signage, landscaping, and various construction change order activities will continue through the summer of 2014.
-Project completion is currently scheduled for the Fall 2014.
+Construction work in these areas and additional signage, landscaping, and various construction change order activities will continue through late 2014.
+Project completion is currently scheduled for early 2015.